MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/configure-bot-virtual-agent.md

 Before you integrate Power Virtual Agents bots in Omnichannel for Customer Service, check the following:

-- **Product licenses** - You need a [product license for Power Virtual Agents](https://go.microsoft.com/fwlink/?LinkId=2092080&clcid=0x409) and a [product license with the Chat Add-in for Dynamics 365 Customer service](/dynamics365/customer-engagement/omnichannel/try-chat-for-dynamics365).
+- **Product licenses** - You need a [product license for Power Virtual Agents](https://go.microsoft.com/fwlink/?LinkId=2092080&clcid=0x409) and a [product license with the Chat Add-in, Digital Messaging Add-in, or Voice Channel Add-in for Dynamics 365 Customer service](https://dynamics.microsoft.com/customer-service/pricing/) depending on your business requirements.
 - **Role** - You must have the Omnichannel administrator role.
 More information: [Manage user roles](add-users-assign-roles.md)
 - **Azure Application ID** - You'll need an application registered on the Azure portal before connecting to Omnichannel for Customer Service.
 More information: [Register an application with Azure AD](/azure/active-directory/develop/howto-create-service-principal-portal#create-an-azure-active-directory-application)
-- **Bot** - You must have a pre-configured bot that can integrate with Omnichannel for Customer Service.
+- **Bot** - You must have a preconfigured bot that can integrate with Omnichannel for Customer Service.
 More information: [Configure seamless and contextual hand-off to Omnichannel for Customer Service](/power-virtual-agents/configuration-hand-off-omnichannel)

 ## Install Power Virtual Agents extensions

-Power Virtual Agents lets you seamlessly hand off voice and text-based conversations to human agents using the Chat Add-in for Dynamics 365 Customer Service.
+Power Virtual Agents lets you seamlessly hand off voice and text-based conversations to human agents using the Chat, Digital Messaging, and Voice Channel Add-ins for Dynamics 365 Customer Service.
 For your bot to hand off conversations to the omnichannel interface, you must install the Power Virtual Agents extension solutions for Dynamics 365 Customer Service.

 To do so, perform the following steps: